buoncubi/arch_skeleton/README.md

 The `speech-eval` node is a simple publisher that produces `Speech` messages in the `/sensor/speech` topic.
 Each generated message has two fields: a time `stamp` and a `command`.
 The latter is a string equal to `"Hello"`, when the interaction should start, or `"Bye"` when the interaction should end.
-Such a keywords can be configured through the `config/speech_commands` parameter (detailed below).
+Such keywords can be configured through the `config/speech_commands` parameter (detailed below).

 This node allows publishing messages from the keyboard or in a randomized manner, and this can be chosen with the `test/random_sense/active` parameter detailed below.
-When random messages are published, the `test/random_sense/speech_time` parameter is used to delay the generated commands, which might not always be consistent to simulate perception errors (e.g., the command `"???"` is sometimes published).
+When random messages are published, the `test/random_sense/speech_time` parameter is used to delay the generated commands, which might not always be consistent for accounting perception errors (e.g., the command `"???"` is sometimes published).

-To observe the behavior of the `speech-eval` node you can run the following commands.
+To observe the behaviour of the `speech-eval` node you can run the following commands.
 ```bash
 roscore
 # Open a new terminal.